-Solidification crack susceptibility maps can also be calculated for three-alloy FGM systems.
-Figure 9 shows solidification crack susceptibility maps for the SS304L-(Ni-20Cr)-IN625 system simulated with a newly developed Cr-Fe-Nb-Ni-Mo database, with compositions simplified to be the Cr-Fe-Mo-Nb-Ni system, and neglecting elements C, Mn, Si, Co, Ti, and Al due to their small amounts and database limitations.
-The deleterious feasibility map in Figure 9a shows that amounts of deleterious phases, which are Laves C14 and δ phase in this three-alloy FGM system, from both equilibrium and Scheil simulations are under the user-defined thresholds (10 mole% for equilibrium and 5 mole% for Scheil).
-The σ phase was not considered in the Scheil results as it has not been fully modeled in our current thermodynamic database; however, this omission is suitable as σ phase was neither observed in the SS304L to IN625 and SS304L to Ni-20Cr FGMs studied here, nor reported in other stainless steel to Inconel FGMs [17] and as-built IN625 parts [38], such that feasibility and solidification crack susceptibility maps should not be affected by neglecting σ phase.
-The solidification crack susceptibility maps (Figure 9b) show that a linear gradient from SS304L to IN625 is likely to encounter solidification cracking, while if some Ni-20Cr is added in the gradient region, e.g., using a three-powder feeder system or using premixed powder, the high crack-susceptibility region can be avoided.
+Crack susceptibility maps can also be calculated for three-alloy FGM systems.
+Figure 8 shows crack susceptibility maps for the SS304L-(Ni-20Cr)-IN625 system simulated with a newly developed Cr-Fe-Nb-Ni-Mo database, with compositions simplified to be the Cr-Fe-Mo-Nb-Ni system, and neglecting elements C, Mn, Si, Co, Ti, and Al due to their small amounts and database limitations.
+The deleterious feasibility map in Figure 8 (a) shows that amounts of deleterious phases from both equilibrium and Scheil simulations are under the user-defined thresholds (10 mole% for equilibrium and 5 mole% for Scheil).
+The crack susceptibility maps show that a linear gradient from SS304L to IN625 is likely to encounter solidification cracking, while if some Ni-20Cr is added in the gradient region, e.g., using a three-powder feeder system or using premixed powder, the high crack-susceptibility region can be avoided.

-Figure 9: (a) Feasibility diagram considering deleterious phase formation for the SS304L-(Ni-20Cr)-IN625 system (simplified as a Cr-Fe-Mo-Nb-Ni multi-component), where equilibrium simulations were performed from $\frac{2}{3}$ T_s to T_s, and the deleterious phase threshold was taken to be 10 mole% for equilibrium and 5 mole% for Scheil.
-The W on the axis represents weight fraction. (b) Normalized solidification crack susceptibility maps based on the five criteria studied, where the W on the axis represents weight fraction.
+Figure 8: (a) Feasibility diagram considering deleterious phase formation for the SS304L-(Ni-20Cr)-IN625 system (simplified as a Cr-Fe-Mo-Nb-Ni multi-component), where equilibrium simulations were performed from $\frac{2}{3}T_s$ to T_s , and the deleterious phase threshold was taken to be 10 mole% for equilibrium and 5 mole% for Scheil.
+The W on the axis represents weight fraction. (b) Normalized crack susceptibility maps based on the five criteria studied, where the W on the axis represents weight fraction.